 Why Employers Use Them

 Noncompete agreements are enforced when a relationship between an employer and employee ends and the employer wishes to prevent the employee from competing against them in their next position, whether working for a competitor in the same market or starting up another business in the same field.
 Consultants and independent contractors who terminate their relationships with companies often are subject to noncompete clauses to avoid competition after the separation.

 There sometimes are challenges to whether non-compete agreements are legally binding.
 There isn't a simple answer.
-It varies from case to case and can depend on state law, on how restrictive the agreement is (how much it limits someone from working in their field or location), and on what the employer construes as competition.
+It varies from case to case and can depend on state law, on how restrictive the agreement is in terms of time and the radius of the region, and on what the employer construes as competition.

-- An effective date on which the agreement will begin
+- An effective date on which the agreement will begin.

-- A reason for enacting the agreement
+- A reason for enacting the agreement.

 - Specific dates during which the employee will be barred from working in a competitive sense and the location covered by the agreement.

-- Details as to how to the noncompeting party will be compensated for agreeing to the terms
+- Details as to how to the noncompeting party will be compensated for agreeing to the terms.